All articles

 3. Build a Competitive Compensation Structure

-• Base salary aligned with current market standards
+• Base salary aligned with current market data for the role, geography, and stage

 5. Proactively Engage Passive Candidates